Who is this programme for?

 The Professional Certificate in Data Protection forms part of the MSc in Compliance.

-Lectures are held on a part-time basis across one semester (from early February 2017 to May 2017).
+Lectures are held on a part-time basis across one semester (4 months).

 Four months part-time